Vekoma Illusion: Ride details

 In the original ride, the inner room contained two parabolic projection screens: one on the ceiling and one on the floor.
 The original movie showed a dome with a swinging pendulum, a mysterious clock, a moondial, an eye in the sky, a digital clock, worm holes and explosions.
 The movies were synchronized in such way that when an event occurred in the upper movie, the outcome was visible in the lower movie.
-E.g. at a certain point, a pendulum falls from the dome on the top screen and shatters the clock on the bottom screen.
+That is, at a certain point, a pendulum falls from the dome on the top screen and shatters the clock on the bottom screen.
 The outer room contained 35 mm projections of respectively fire, shattering glass, time portals and gear wheels.

 Revolution

 In Bobbejaanland, Illusion opened in 1989 under the name "Revolution" and has 30 cars per train.
 In 2008, it was renamed to (R)evolution as the front building of the attraction was redecorated with a jungle theme to fit with the neighbouring jungle themed area "Banana Bos".
 The film and music were changed a few months later.
 In 2014, the name was once again changed to Revolution and the jungle theming in the station and queue was removed.
 The original lower film with the shattering clock and the moondial had already returned in August 2011.

 Many of the effects have broken over the years and were either replaced by light effects or simply shut down.
 In 1999, the upper film with the dome and the pendulum was swapped with the lower film as the bottom screen was removed.
 Furthermore, a metal floor was placed along with blue light strips and a replica of a volcanic crater.

+In 2024, Bobbejaanland invested €1 million in this coaster to restore it as much as possible: the rides station has been upgraded, broken light effects and projections were repaired (except from the bottom projection in the main hall, that one did not return) and the coaster got an upgraded and themed queue.

 Mount Mara

-As of April 30, 2016 the "Revolution" steel roller coaster ride by Vekoma in Bobbejaanland is expanded with Virtual Reality.
+As of April 30, 2016, until end of season 2022, the "Revolution" steel roller coaster ride by Vekoma in Bobbejaanland was expanded with Virtual Reality.
 Originally, Mount Mara was only opened during specific time frames.
-Nowadays the first part of the train is for the Mount Mara-ride where passengers wear Samsung Gear VR glassess.
-The ride is of course on the same coaster but due to the virtual reality, the passengers experience an escape ride from a bursting volcano.
-Due to physical limitations, children can't wear the VR glasses and experience the Revolution-ride.
-Due to technical limitations only 1 passenger per car can wear the glasses and will experience the virtual ride.
-The second part of the train is for the original Revolution ride.
+Later on the first part of the train was for the Mount Mara-ride where passengers wore Samsung Gear VR glasses.
+The ride was of course on the same coaster but due to the virtual reality, the passengers experienced an escape ride from a bursting volcano.
+Due to physical limitations, children couldn't wear the VR glasses.
+Due to technical limitations only 1 passenger per car could wear the glasses.
+The second part of the train was for the original Revolution ride.
+Bobbejaanland announced in January 2023 that Mount Mara will not be longer operational due to lack of interest.
+Mount Mara is since then decommissioned and fully reverted to the original Revolution ride.